En-ROADS Technical Reference

 Energy Intensity of New Capital🔗

-In the demand sector energy requirements are embodied separately for each fuel and for electricity.
+In the demand sector energy requirements are embodied separately for each end use and carrier.
 Energy intensity of each new unit of capital drives the embodied long-term requirements.
 Technological improvements and price of energy affect the energy intensity of new capital.
 The technological effect defaults to the historically observed improvements, assuming those persist into the future.
 However, the user may change those rates of improvement.
 Price effects for each end use and carrier are determined according to the long-term demand elasticities to the price of energy and to the non-energy costs of capital.
-The indicated price effect for each, which is the product of the effect of energy costs and the effect of non-energy costs, is delayed over time.
+The indicated price effect for each is delayed over time.
 There is also a fraction of the residential and commercial sector that is by definition electric, e.g., lighting and electronics.
-The energy intensity of this share grows with the closure of the gap between the average GDP per capita of developing countries and the initial average of developed GDP per capita.

 Long Term Energy Requirements🔗